 Who saw this coming?
 We all knew coronavirus was a serious issue and was going to be a very difficult time for everyone, especially installers – but I don’t think any of us realised how quickly and radically it’d change the way we live and work.

-But while the absolute best thing we can do at the moment is keep washing our hands, stay inside, and only venture out for essentials, that doesn’t mean business has to stop completely.
+And while the absolute best thing we can do at the moment is to keep washing our hands, stay inside, and only venture out for essentials, that doesn’t mean business has to stop completely.
 If anything, it is a vital time to pivot and remobilise your business in the short term to take advantage of these opportunities.

 1. Take advantage of government support, and get your cash flow sorted

 Cash is king as the age-old saying goes – and getting your cash flow sorted is crucial for the survival of your business.
 Fortunately, the government has responded to the crisis with the biggest package of financial support for businesses we’ve seen in generations.

 First, they’re allowing businesses to defer their VAT payments for 3 months, which may free up some short-term cash.

 Second, if you’re self-employed, they’re allowing you to defer your Self-Assessment tax returns payments until January 2021.
 Any self-employed installers in our industry can also claim a grant worth 80% of their trading profits each month to help them through the crisis.

 Third, if any of your employees are currently on sick leave, the government will pay the Statutory Sick Pay for periods that started after March the 13th.